github/opensource.guide/overviews/issues/index.md

 ## Fin

-**Now congragulate yourself** — that was a lot to read!
+**Now congratulate yourself** — that was a lot to read!
 Issue management is one of the most powerful tools at any developer's disposal.
 I guess all that's left is to actually fix the bugs now.
 Sounds boring.